raul-w/hecaton/README.md

 * `--reads`: Glob pattern specifying the location of a set of paired-end reads in FASTQ format.
 Hecaton can work with gzipped FASTQ files as input, avoiding the need to decompress read data.
 * `--manta_config`: Config file that will be passed to the Manta tool.
 Can be found in `docker`.
 * `--output_dir`: Output directory to which all results will be written
-* `--model_file`: Random forest model that will be used to filter reads.
+* `--model_file`: Random forest model that will be used to filter CNVs.
 Models can be found in the `models` directory of the Hecaton repository.

 The other parameters are optional:
 * `-w`:the working directory to which intermediate results will be written (`work` by default).
 If an instance of Hecaton fails mid-run, it can be resumed from the point of failure by adding the `-resume` parameter to the command, assuming that the command is run in the directory in which the working directory is present: